cornae/u6/_includes/menu.md

 - Spicy chicken fried with sambal, sweet&sour cucumber *€ 7,50*
 - Carpaccio with aged cheese, pine nuts, rocket and herb dressing *€ 8,75*
 - Pastrami with candied sauerkraut, pickles and mustard sauce.
 Served warm *€ 8,50*
-- Brie with walnuts and honey.
-Warm or cold *€ 7,50*
 - Club sandwich chicken with bacon, tomato, lettuce and mango chutney *€ 9,50*
 - Club sandwich smoked salmon with tomato, rocket, capers and a sauce of crème fraîche with herbs *€ 9,50*